Aura

 Strategy

 The strategic framing for this feature starts not with what to build, but with what to protect against.
-AI in healthcare carries specific failure modes that erode trust catastrophically - and a lead designer's job is to name them before touching any interface.
+AI in healthcare carries specific failure modes that erode trust catastrophically - naming them first is what keeps every subsequent decision grounded.

 Show your sources, always